-In this recipe, I am giving you the tomato sauce that I use for pizza bases, pasta sauce and of course, it is perfect for this lasagna.
-In Summer, I use fresh tomatoes from the garden and fresh basil leaves when they are obscenely abundant.
+The tomato sauce is one I use for a pizza base and pasta sauce and is perfect for this lasagna.
+In Summer, I use fresh tomatoes from the garden, and basil leaves when they are obscenely abundant.
 I ensure this sauce has long, slow cooking to give it a depth of flavour and richness in texture.
-With a fresh, green, baby leaf salad from the garden, it is so delicious.
+Serve with a crisp, fresh green leaf salad from the garden.

-lasagna with a creamy pesto sauce
+lasagna with a creamy vegan pesto sauce

 ingredients